-Oct Nov Dec Category IV&V Observations L L L Organizational Change Management The project continues to be proactive with their OCM communications but still has little control over Group 3 OCM communication/activities.
-IV&V has logged a preliminary concern as UH has decided to produce their own customized pay statements which could contradict HIP pay statements and confuse users as well as introduce a legal risk to the state.
+Nov Dec Jan Category IV&V Observations L L Organizational Change Management The project continues to be proactive with their OCM communications but still has little control over Group 3 OCM communication/activities.
+IV&V previously logged a finding that UH has decided to produce their own customized pay statements which could contradict HIP pay statements.
+This risk appears to have been realized as EUTF and the help desk have reported multiple points of confusion with regard to the dual statements which IV&V has detailed in the Findings Log.
 Ineffective execution of OCM by departments could lead to customer/employee frustration, excessive HIP help desk calls, and ultimately reflect negatively on the project.
-N M Project Management and Organization The project team proved effective in overcoming the challenges of limited resources to effectively support/manage year-end tasks through detailed planning and working long hours (including weekends).
-The decision to implement an ECMB is currently on hold until DAGS leadership appointment is confirmed (both Comptroller and CIO).
-PMO has made significant progress toward planning for W2 changes and effective OCM communications to minimize employee confusion over W2 format changes.
-M × M Quality Management IV&V remains concerned that outbound (from HIP to UH/DOE) interface validation continues be a challenge for UH/DOE who seem to struggle to provide timely responses to project provided test file validation activities.
-Unclear if DOE/UH will require further interface changes going forward.
-IV&V noted a lack of controls that would help to ensure that the data being submitted by departments is complete.
-IV&V recommends that the project work closely with the departments to implement processes that will help to ensure the interface data is complete and processed as planned.
+M M Project Management and Organization The project team proved effective in managing various year-end production challenges to ensure a successful Group 3 go-live and deliver timely and accurate W2 statements.
+Still, year end processing complexity/capacity risks were realized as the project experienced some W2 production challenges.
+M M M Quality Management IV&V continues to note the lack of controls related to inter-departmental and other third party interfaces that could help to ensure that the data being submitted by departments is complete and on time.
+IV&V continues to recommend that the project work closely with the departments and third parties to implement processes that will help to ensure the interface data is complete and processed as planned.